rackerlabs/support-how-to/content/how-to/cloud-servers/check-the-system-load-on-linux/index.md

 product_url: cloud-servers
 ---

-If the demands being placed on a [running program](/support/how-to/checking-running-services-on-linux) cause it to request excessive resources from your server this can lead to poor performance and system instability.
+When the demands of a [running program](/support/how-to/checking-running-services-on-linux) cause it to request excessive resources from your server, you might experience poor performance and system instability.

 ### Uptime

-Let's check the load on your server using the `uptime` command.
+Check the load on your server using the `uptime` command.

     $ uptime
     15:16:45 up 41 days,  2:35,  2 users,  load average: 0.01, 3.01, 2.70

 The example shows the output from `uptime`.
-When the command was run at 15:16:45, the server had been up for 41 days 2 hours and 35 minutes, there were two users logged on and the load averages were 0.01, 3.01 and 2.70.
+When the command ran at 15:16:45, the server had been up for `41 days 2 hours and 35 minutes`, there were two users logged on, and the load averages were `0.01`, `3.01`, and `2.70`.

 The load average is the work the system is doing.
-The three numbers show the load averages for the last minute, 5 minutes and 15 minutes, respectively.
-A load average of 1 reflects the full workload of a single processor on the system.
-A load of 2 on a system with two CPUs means that those CPUs were working at maximum.
-On a system with four CPUs, that 2 reflects a workload using about half of the available processing power.
+The three numbers show the load averages for the last minute, 5 minutes, and 15 minutes, respectively.
+A load average of `1` reflects the full workload of a single processor on the system.
+A load of `2` on a system with two CPUs means that those CPUs were working at maximum.
+On a system with four CPUs, that `2` reflects a workload using about half of the available processing power.

-Under normal circumstances, you'll want the load average to be 70% of your total CPU usage or less.
+Under normal circumstances, you want the load average to be 70% of your total CPU usage or less.
 You can check the number of CPUs available to your instance by running the following command:

     $ grep processor /proc/cpuinfo | wc -l

-If the load averages show that the load is increasing and is above the number of CPUs, you should look into the cause.
-A load above the number of CPUs means that the system is queuing up processor requests, which reduces performance.
+If the load averages show that the load is increasing and is higher than the number of CPUs, you should investigate the cause.
+A load greater than the number of CPUs means that the system is queuing up processor requests, which reduces performance.

 ### top

 The `top` command displays real-time information regarding the server's resource usage.
-The first few lines give you a summary of the resource utilization on your system, you can sort the list of processes by CPU (P) or memory (M) use which allows you to quickly see where your server is receiving the biggest demands on its resources.
+The first few lines provide a summary of the resource utilization on your system.
+You can sort the list of processes by CPU (`P`) or memory use (`M`), which allows you to quickly see the biggest demands on your server's resources.

 ### free

 The `free` command displays information about the server's memory usage.
 The first lines provide a summary of the memory usage on your system.
-The `free` column displays the amount of free memory, which is generally minimal because unused memory is a wasted resource.
-The  `available` column displays how much memory is available to allocate to existing or new processes.
+The **free** column displays the amount of free memory, which is generally minimal because unused memory is a wasted resource.
+The  **available** column displays how much memory is available to allocate to existing or new processes.

 ### vmstat

  The amount of system memory is one of the most common restraining factors.
- The swap is an area of the hard drive where data is moved to free up physical memory (RAM) for a process to use (not all servers have swap space configured).
+ The *swap* is an area of the hard drive where data is moved to free up physical memory (RAM) for a process to use (not all servers have swap space configured).
- If your system consumes most of its swap area, it might be trying to do more than its available memory permits.
-If most of your system swap is being consumed, this could indicate that your server is trying to do more than its available memory permits, not that it's low on memory.
+ If your system consumes most of its swap area, that might mean that the server is trying to do more than its available memory permits not that it's low on memory.

-If swap space is configured and you suspect your server is running out of standard memory, you can use `vmstat` to show how much swapping is occurring.
+If you have configured swap space and you suspect your server is running out of standard memory, you can use `vmstat` to show how much swapping is occurring.